Pichia kudriavzevii

-Candida krusei can be successfully treated with voriconazole, amphotericin B, and echinocandins (micafungin, caspofungin, and anidulafungin).
+P. kudriavzevii can be successfully treated with voriconazole, amphotericin B, and echinocandins (micafungin, caspofungin, and anidulafungin).

 Role in chocolate production

 Cacao beans have to be fermented to remove the bitter taste and break them down.
-This takes place with two fungi: C. krusei and Geotrichum.
+This takes place with two fungi: P. kudriavzevii and Geotrichum.
 Most of the time, the two fungi are already present on the seed pods and seeds of the cacao plant, but specific strains are used in modern chocolate making.
 Each chocolate company uses its own strains, which have been selected to provide optimum flavor and aroma to the chocolate.

-The yeasts reproduce every few hours, and soon there are thousands of individual yeast cells in a small area, which produce enzymes to break down the pulp on the outside of the beans.
-This makes acetic acid, killing the cacao embryo inside the seed, developing a chocolatey aroma and eliminating the bitterness in the beans.
+The yeasts produce enzymes to break down the pulp on the outside of the beans and generate acetic acid, killing the cacao embryo inside the seed, developing a chocolatey aroma and eliminating the bitterness in the beans.

-Growth and Metabolism
+Growth and metabolism

-C. krusei grows at a maximum temperature of 43–45 °C. Although most of the medically important Candida spp. require biotin for growth and some have additional vitamin requirements, only C. krusei can grow in vitamin-free media.
-However, of the medically important Candida spp., C. krusei is perhaps the only species which grows on Sabouraud's dextrose agar as spreading colonies with a matte or a rough whitish-yellow surface, in contrast to the convex colonies of other Candida spp.
+P. kudriavzevii grows best at a temperature of 43-45 C. Other Candida species are a major differential diagnosis and these generally require biotin for growth and some have additional vitamin requirements, but P. kudriavzevii can grow in vitamin-free media.
+Also, P. kudriavzevii grows on Sabouraud's dextrose agar as spreading colonies with a matte or a rough whitish-yellow surface, in contrast to the convex colonies of Candida spp.
 This characteristic, together with its "long grain rice" appearance on microscopy, helps the definitive identification of the species.
-A complex variety of fatty acids has been demonstrated as metabolites when C. krusei is grown in culture media containing lactose, it is also able to produce a number of short-chain carboxylic acids when cultured in saliva supplemented with glucose; these include acetate, pyruvate, succinate, propionate, formate and lactate.
-The biological role of these, if any, is as yet unknown.

-Of known pathogenic Candida species, Candida krusei has the lowest 90-day patient survival rate.